JiehuaHuangg/SocialWorkPlacements/README.md

 Open public/pages/login.html in your browser (or double-click it in your file explorer).

 Recommended:
 For the best experience with ES6 modules and local file security, use a simple HTTP server.
+For example:
-For example: use the Live Server in VSCode:
+Use the Live Server in VSCode:
 Right-click public/pages/login.html and select "Open with Live Server".

-Production deployment is on Firebase Hosting @ https://social-work-placement.web.app/pages/login.html All Firebase features (authentication, Firestore) work in the browser via the client SDK.
+Production deployment is on Firebase Hosting @ https://social-work-placement.web.app/pages/login.html

+All Firebase features (authentication, Firestore) work in the browser via the client SDK.